 (b) may at any time interrupt the supply to make a test or to effect alterations, or repairs to the supply authority’s system, or for any other purpose;

-(c) shall not be responsible or liable for any injury, damage or loss of any kind to the person, property, or business, of the consumer, or to the consumer’s lamps or apparatus, resulting from fire or otherwise, through the supply of electricity or through interruptions or defects of supply due to storm, accident, or breakdown of plant or mains or force majeure.
+(c) shall not be responsible or liable for any injury, damage or loss of any kind to the person, property, or business, of the consumer, or to the consumer’s electrical equipment, resulting from fire or otherwise, through the supply of electricity or through interruptions or defects of supply due to storm, accident, or breakdown of plant or mains or force majeure, unless it can be shown that negligence on the part of the supply authority was the reason for, or part of the reason for, the injury, loss or damage.

+[Regulation 271 amended in Gazette 31 Oct 2006 p.
+4601.]

-272. 3 Disconnections
+272. Disconnections

-The supply authority shall have the right to disconnect without notice if the consumer:
+The supply authority shall have the right to disconnect a consumer’s installation without notice if the consumer —

-(a) is in arrears in payment of account;

-(b) his installation is faulty;
+(a) has an installation that is faulty or unsafe; or

-(c) uses the service in a way that interferes with the general supply to other consumers;
+(b) uses the service in a way that interferes with the general supply to other consumers; or

-(d) uses apparatus not authorised by the supply authority;

-(e) connects increased load without first obtaining the consent of the supply authority;
+(c) connects substantial increased load without first obtaining the consent of the supply authority.

-(f) interferes with the seals, fuses, meters, or other apparatus the property of the supply authority;

-(g) becomes bankrupt or assigns his estate for the benefit of his creditors; or

-(h) fails to conform to these regulations and to the conditions on the contract form in any way.

-273. 3 Reconnections

-If the supply is disconnected for any of the reasons contained in regulation 272 the supply authority may make a charge of 50 cents which shall be paid before reconnection is made.
+[Regulation 272 inserted in Gazette 31 Oct 2006 p.
+4601-2.]

+[273.
+Repealed in Gazette 31 Oct 2006 p.
+4602.]

 274. 3 Consumer’s liability for loss

-The consumer shall be liable for loss by fire, damage, or theft of the meters or other apparatus hired from or loaned by the supply authority on the consumer’s premises, or which may be on the consumer’s premises in connection with the supply of current to the consumer.
+The consumer shall be liable for loss by fire, damage, or theft of the meters or other apparatus hired from or loaned by the network operator on the consumer’s premises, or which may be on the consumer’s premises in connection with the supply of electricity to the consumer.

-275. 3 Extension of mains

-If the supply to a proposed consumer necessitates the extension of the distribution mains the supply authority may refuse to carry out such extension, but arrangements may be made to extend the mains if the supply authority approves, by the prospective consumer paying the cost of such extension or a proportion thereof.
-Such payment shall not be returnable.
+[Regulation 274 amended in Gazette 31 Oct 2006 p.
+4602.]

+[275.
+Repealed in Gazette 31 Oct 2006 p.
+4602.]

 276. 3 Alteration to system

-The supply authority shall not make any alteration to the system of supply until reasonable notice has been given to the consumer and then only after the proposal has been approved by the Director.
+The supply authority shall not make any material alteration to the system of supply until reasonable notice has been given to the consumer and then only after the proposal has been approved by the Director.

-[Regulation 276 amended in Gazette 23 December 1994 p.7125.]
+[Regulation 276 amended in Gazette 23 December 1994 p.7125; 31 Oct 2006 p.
+4602.]

-277. 3 Supply authority’s registration

-Every supply authority shall apply to the Director on or before 31 August in each year for a Certificate of Registration as an approved supply authority.
-Such registration shall be made on the form which will be posted by the Director to each supply authority.
-The supply authority will return the completed form in time to reach the Director by 31 August in each year it shall be compulsory for the supply authority to supply all the information as set out on the registration form.

-[Regulation 277 amended in Gazette 23 December 1994 p.7125.]
+[277.
+Repealed in Gazette 31 Oct 2006 p.
+4602.]

 [278.
 Disallowed in Gazette 1 October 1948 p.2375.]

-279. 3 Service rendered by Commission to supply authorities

-If any supply authority requests the Director (or the Director considers it necessary) to make any report, valuation or major inspection, the supply authority will pay to the Director the fees as set out hereunder for the respective service —
+[279.